Rolando Fonseca: International career

 Fonseca remained in the national team after the World Cup, playing in the 2003 CONCACAF Gold Cup and scoring twice against the United States, but he was limited to only one cap in 2004 and two in 2005.
 He was excluded from the 2006 FIFA World Cup squad selected by Alexandre Guimarães.
 Upon the appointment of former teammate Medford as national coach, however, Fonseca returned to the national team in early 2007.
 He appeared only once for Costa Rica during the two-year span after the 2007 CONCACAF Gold Cup, but he was recalled late in 2009 for the last stages of World Cup qualifying by coach René Simões.
-Fonseca played his final competitive international match in the intercontinental playoff match against Uruguay on 18 November 2009, coming off the bench for the last 26 minutes.FIFA.
-"Match Report – Uruguay – Costa Rica 1:1 (0:0)".
-18 November 2009.
-Retrieved on 26 May 2013.
+Fonseca played his final competitive international match in the intercontinental playoff match against Uruguay on 18 November 2009, coming off the bench for the last 26 minutes.

 His 47th and last international goal came against Chile, in a spectacular strike with his back to the goal, which also meant the number 1000 for Costa Rica in international matches.
 The all-time top scorer in the UNCAF Nations Cup with 19 goals, Fonseca was voted the tournament's best player in 1999, adding five goals.

 On 26 March 2011, Rolando Fonseca played in the first game of the new Costa Rican Estadio Nacional against China.
 He substituted Álvaro Saborío in the 78th minute.
 This was his last game with the Costa Rica national football team, as he retired from international play as Costa Rica's all-time leading scorer.